suttacentral/bilara-data/README.md

 When multiple lemmas have variants on the same segment, pipe `|` is used as separator.

 ```
-an10.99:6.2": "vaṅkakaṃ → vaṅkaṃ (si, pts-vp-pli1ed) | ciṅgulakaṃ → piṅgulikaṃ (sya-all); ciṅkulakaṃ (mr)"
+an10.99:6.2": "vaṅkakaṁ → vaṅkaṁ (si, pts-vp-pli1ed) | ciṅgulakaṁ → piṅgulikaṁ (sya-all); ciṅkulakaṁ (mr)"
 ```

-> "The lemma 'vaṅkakaṃ' has a variant 'vaṅkaṃ' in the si and pts-vp-pli1ed editions.
-In addition, the lemma 'ciṅgulakaṃ' has the variant 'piṅgulikaṃ' in the sya-all edition, and another variant 'ciṅkulakaṃ' in the mr edition."
+> "The lemma 'vaṅkakaṁ' has a variant 'vaṅkaṁ' in the si and pts-vp-pli1ed editions.
+In addition, the lemma 'ciṅgulakaṁ' has the variant 'piṅgulikaṁ' in the sya-all edition, and another variant 'ciṅkulakaṁ' in the mr edition."

 The use of empty brackets indicates a place in the mahasangiti edition where a passage was not found, but was present in other editions.